woung717/efiction-rest-api/README.md

 # Runtime
 Possible to run on docker(Docker Compose) or without.
 But you might need some ddl and db grant stuffs.
+Best wishes :+1: